DanielsWebDevelopment/Local-Real-Estate/README.md

 #### the main goal for this project is to allow users to be able to search for
 #### housing, find a real estate agents, or event search for real estate agents or housing around the country.

-### Some of the features include but not limited too,
+### Some of the features include but not limited too
 * implementation of allowing users to search for the type of agent.
 Housing Apartment or unit complex they desire

 ### Futures implementations include,